AlexanderB1290/oracle-cando-workshop/gitclient/README.md

 On your springboot-sample project, in the Project page, within the REPOSITORIES section, copy the URL of your springboot-sample.git repo from the HTTP text-box.
 It should be something similar to: `https://{yourDevCSProjectURI}/springboot-sample.git`

-Clone your DevCS springboot-sample.git Git repository to your local machine by using your favourite Git tool.
+Clone your DevCS springboot-sample.git repository to your local machine by using your favourite Git tool.
-Below is an example with Git bash:
+For example, you can download and install [Git](https://git-scm.com/downloads) Below is an example with Git bash:

 `cd {path_to_your_local_Git_repo_folder}`